 Custodial credit risk is the risk that, in the event of a bank failure, the Town's deposits might not be recovered.
 The Town does not have a formal policy for custodial credit risk, but follows the investment policy statutes of the State of South Carolina.
-As of June 30, 2017, none of the Town's bank balances of \$1,249,805 was exposed to custodial credit risk because it was uninsured and collateralized with securities held by the pledging financial institution's trust department or agent, but not in the Town's name.
+As of June 30, 2018, none of the Town's bank balances of \$1,351,981 were exposed to custodial credit risk because they were insured and collateralized with securities held by the pledging financial institution's trust department or agent, but not in the Town's name.